DattaAnupam/Go-Projects/README.md

 <br>`github.com/gorilla/mux` is being used as request router and dispatcher for incoming request.
 <br>*Postman* has been used and *Postman Collection* is also attahced with the project.
 <br>**Note**
-<br>Please make required changes for port number and Bood id if needed.
+<br>Please make required changes for port number and movie id if needed.

 #### To Build Book-Store-Crud project
 > type "go build" inside terminal.